ExplosiveMindsSoftware/cis-185-portfolio/Midterm Project/README.md

 # Challenges Faced

+At first, I had a hard time choosing the style for the website.
+I used Gemini to generate custom CSS to go with my Bootstrap code.
+I also used Gemini to help me with the JavaScript script for form validation, as I was having a hard time approaching that.

 # AI Tools Used

-I used Google Gemini to help with custom CSS.
+I used Google Gemini to help with custom CSS and the form validation with JavaScript.

 # Future Improvements

+If I had more time, I would have added a search function to search for comics using the Comic Vine API, along with creating a page for store inventory.
+I also would have styled the entire website to look like a comic book with comic panels.

 # Credits

-Help with project provided by Google Gemini:
+Help with project provided by Google Gemini: https://gemini.google.com/share/c3f298263dc6

 Asterix the Gaul image from Wikipedia: https://en.wikipedia.org/wiki/Asterix_the_Gaul#/media/File:Asterix_the_Gaul.png